ryanas97/pweb/bookreview/README.md

 Create Environment or Virtual Environment of python=2.7 and activated it

 ### 2. Download the app
-After that, download the django-sample-app project files in your workspace:
+After that, download the file project files in your workspace:
 	`$ cd /path/to/your/workspace`
     `$ git clone git://github.com/kirpit/django-sample-app.git projectname && cd projectname`